neuralmagic/sparseml/integrations/ultralytics-yolov3/tutorials/sparsifying_yolov3_with_recipes.md

 `-- ...
 ```

-Now you can run the `.onnx` file through a compression algorithm to reduce its deployment size and run it in ONNX compatible inference engines such as [DeepSparse](https://github.com/neuralmagic/deepsparse).
+Now you can run the `.onnx` file through a compression algorithm to reduce its deployment size and run it in ONNX-compatible inference engines such as [DeepSparse](https://github.com/neuralmagic/deepsparse).
 The DeepSparse Engine is explicitly coded to support running sparsified models for significant improvements in inference performance.
 An example for benchmarking and deploying YOLOv3 models with DeepSparse can be found [here](https://github.com/neuralmagic/deepsparse/tree/main/examples/ultralytics-yolov3).